carpentries-lab/metagenomics-analysis/_episodes/08-hands_on-diversity.md

 {: .output}

-It is useful to see numbers, but there are other ways to deliver information and to unerstabd the relationships between variables.
+It is useful to see numbers, but there are other ways to deliver information and to unerstand the relationships between variables.
 Lets try some graphics.
 R has its own [base plotting system](https://www.statmethods.net/graphs/index.html), but we have already loaded a package that will help us to create artistically-proclived figures:[ggplot2](https://www.statmethods.net/advgraphs/ggplot2.html).